chuckcoughlin/bert/docs/testplan.md

 ### d - Utilities <a id="utilities"></a>

 * ![green](/images/ball_green.png) ``Initialization`` - set the position of each joint to its default.
 Use the standalone version of the robot application to enter the command then visually verify the position of each joint.
 Note that after startup each joint is guaranteed to be in a sane position.
+This command relies on a built-in pose.
 ```
     straighten up
 ```